 - Part Number – displays the Manufacturer Part Number as entered on the Item Master.

 - Both – displays both the Item Name and Part Number.

-- Filter by Sales Order Ref # – lets you look for all the product for a particular sales order.
+- Filter by Sales Order Ref # – lets you look for all the requested products for a particular sales order.
 The dropdown list shows all active sales orders sorted by customer name/job name.

 - Filter Selected – is where you can Show Only items that you’ve checked on the item list.
-You can also Hide the items you’ve checked.
+You can also Hide the things you’ve checked.

 - Show On Order Red Color When PO No Submitted – with this option selected, the quantity on order will display red numbers if the purchase order has not been marked Submitted.

 The Delete button removes any request that has been checked.
 This button does not delete the items on the list.
-It simply deletes the request for the item.
-So, if the item was requested on a Sales Order Product Manager, the requested box will be unchecked.
+It simply deletes the part request.
+So, if a user requested the item on a Sales Order Product Manager, the requested box will be unchecked.
 However, the part stays on the sales order for requesting at a later date.

 This button updates the information on the PRM list of items.
-There are a number of places in the software where the product can be requested, added to purchase orders, and so on.
-A programming script updates the PRM list with changes made in other modules.
+There are several places in the software where the product can be requested, added to purchase orders, etc. A programming script updates the PRM list with changes made in other modules.
 However, some changes can take place in the minutes between the update script firing.
-If you believe that the numbers displayed on the PRM are inaccurate, click this button to force the script to run now, instead of waiting for the coded time.
+If you believe that the numbers displayed on the PRM are inaccurate, click this button to force the script to run now instead of waiting for the coded time.

 Before you order any items on the PRM, you may want to allocate existing inventory available in your warehouse.
-You will know you have product available to allocate by looking for quantities in the Available column of the PRM.
+You will know you have a product available to distribute by looking for quantities in the Available column of the PRM.

 - On the Purchase Request Manager, select the Options button